nocturn9x/giambio/README.md

 that most of the content of this document is ~~stolen~~ inspired from its documentation)

+## Current limitations

+As I already mentioned, giambio is **highly** experimental and there's a lot to work to do before it's usable.
+Namely:
+- Ensure cancellations work 100% of the time even when `await`ing functions and not spawning them
+- Extend I/O functionality
+- Add task synchronization primitives such as locks and semaphores (events *sort of* work now)

 # What the hell is async anyway?

 Libraries like giambio shine the most when it comes to performing asynchronous I/O (reading from a socket, writing to a file, that sort of thing).